 - 12 Cons

 Launched in 2014, Starling Bank is a challenger banking app that aims to revolutionize the UK current account space.
 The overarching concept is that there is no longer a need to visit a physical branch to facilitate your everyday banking needs.
 Instead, everything can be completed at the click of a button.

-Although Starling Bank falls short in certain areas, it does allow you to do most things.
+Although Starling Bank that is UK-only, it does allow you to do most things.
 For example, you’ll be given a unique UK current account, meaning that you can send and send money with ease.